BigBigDoudou/debtective/README.md

 ### #️⃣ Comments

-Globally, comments are a good clue to find smelly code that could be rewritten to become understandable without comments.
+Overall, comments are a good clue to find smelly code that could be rewritten to become understandable without comments.

-Morehover, TODO and FIXME comments indicate a debt that needs to be paid off.
+Morehover, TODO and FIXME comments indicate a debt that needs to be repaid.

 Run it with: